Serviceful

 Mobile OS nativeiOS partneriOS partneriOS + Android native

 Plain English: Google's distribution is by far the widest (Search + Android + iOS + Workspace).
 Apple is now a multi-vendor field — the ChatGPT exclusivity moat is gone.
 Anthropic gains the most upside from this shift.
-Microsoft's super-app play could reshape enterprise AI distribution before Q4.
+Microsoft confirmed on its July 30 earnings call that the unified Copilot app ships this quarter, which would reshape enterprise AI distribution before Q4.
+The other signal worth reading is Cisco: 90,000 employees given an agent each, with tasks routed to the cheapest capable model rather than the best one.
+Model-agnostic routing at that scale is what commoditisation looks like in practice.

 OpenAIAnthropicGoogle

-EU AI Act exposureGPAI live; enforcement Aug 2, 2026✓ same✓ same
+EU AI Act exposureGPAI live; enforcement powers + penalties bite Aug 2, 2026 — two days away✓ same✓ same

 EU GPAI Code of Practicesigned✓ signed✓ signed